Meviii/LOL-Account-Checker/README.md

 The other way which is easier is to download the **Account Checker Release** found in the root folder of the directory.
 Running the exe file should run the application.

 ## How it works
-The program creates a Riot client to authenticate the user and a League client to authorize requests.
-It then performs a series of requests to gather account-related data.
+The program creates a Riot client to authenticate the user and a League client to execute authorized requests.
+It then performs a series of requests to gather account-related data and perform tasks.

 ## Requirements
 - An installation of Riot/League